-Describe the contour of the thread turn as Auxiliary contour.
-The position of the Auxiliary contour must correspond to the starting position of the thread cuts.
-You can select the entire Auxiliary contour or just segments of it in the cycle.
+Describe the contour of the thread profile as an Auxiliary contour that you call in the ID parameter.
+The position of the Auxiliary contour must correspond to the start position of the thread cuts.
+You can select the entire Auxiliary contour or just segments in the cycle.